 My work has required me to move many times.
 In 2009 I was transferred back to Tokyo from Southern California, but the moving company mistakenly placed all of my chisels and planes in storage in the US instead of shipping them to Tokyo, so for several years I did not have access to them.

 I no longer use my tools to feed the family, but still enjoy woodworking both as a hobby and therapy to help maintain my sanity, so life in Tokyo without my tools was lacking something important.
-I tried to purchase a few of my favorite tools by Kiyotada, Ichihiro, and Yokozaka but found they were no longer available, and because of the Kezuroukai effect, even used ones had doubled in price.
+I tried to purchase a few of my favorite tools by Kiyotada, Ichihiro, and Yokozaka to stave off psychological stress in a high-stress work environment, but found they were no longer available, and because of the Kezuroukai effect, even used ones had doubled in price.
 Only Yokozaka-san was still alive, but once again, the Kezuroukai effect resulted in long waiting lists and inflated prices for his planes.
-I eventually purchased a 10pc set of oiirenomi chisels from a retailer I trusted under the brandname Kiyohisa because, while the retailer warned that Kiyohisa’s products were nowhere near as good as Kiyotada or Ichihiro, he insisted that the Kiyohisa brand was as good as it gets anymore.
-They were fairly expensive.

-Sadly, the Kiyohisa chisels were not only inferior to Kiyotada’s products, but of poor quality even when compared to cheapo tools, with some blades chipping unduly, others rolling their edges, and still others with poorly-performing differentially-hardened cutting edges.
-Absolutely hopeless.
-I took them back to the retailer and demanded a refund, but he responded that Kiyohisa products did not have a warranty.
+Sadly, the Kiyohisa chisels were not only inferior to Kiyotada’s products, but of poor quality even when compared to amateur-grade tools, with some blades in the set chipping unduly, others rolling their edges, and still others with poorly-performing differentially-hardened cutting edges.
+Strange and hopeless.
+I took them back to the retailer and demanded a refund, but he responded that I was SOL because Kiyohisa products did not have a warranty.
 I since learned that this blacksmith does not warrant any of this products.
 As you can imagine I lost faith in that retailer’s opinion and the products they sell.
 You can probably imagine my opinion of Kiyohisa too, so I won’t inflict you with the rant.

-It was an expensive process but I learned an important lesson, namely, that brandname has nothing to do with quality or performance; The true source of quality and performance in edged tools is rather the blacksmith himself, his experience, skill, and rock-solid dedication to quality.
+It was not a comprehensive process but it was expensive.
+I learned an important lesson, namely, that brandname has nothing to do with quality or performance; The true source of quality and performance in edged tools is rather the blacksmith himself, his experience, skill, and rock-solid dedication to quality.
 Sadly, this common-sense logic is not applicable to mass-produced products.
-The key point is that most “brandnames” are sold by wholesalers and retailers to “markets” that have no direct voice, whereas blacksmiths sell to “customers” that give them direct feedback.
+The key point is that most “brandnames” are sold by wholesalers and retailers to “markets” that have no direct voice.
+Moreover, the manufacturers of theses “brandname” tools are too often interchangeable subcontractors.
+Blacksmiths, on the other hand, sell to “customers” that give them direct feedback.
 Accordingly, the quality and performance of a blacksmith’s products directly impact his personal reputation and self-respect, as illustrated by the example mentioned above, whereas most wholesalers and retailers have little at stake.

 I should add that Kiyotada, Ichihiro, and Yokozaka’s tools were expensive even when they were alive and producing daily.
-But since the tools I was seeking were to be secondary, perhaps temporary tools, I was willing to sacrifice appearance for lower cost on condition that the tools satisfied my performance goals.
+But since the tools I was seeking were to be secondary, perhaps temporary tools, I was willing to sacrifice appearance and a famous name brand for lower cost on condition that the tools satisfied my performance goals.
 The blacksmiths I found did not make the prettiest blades, but they all cut like crazy and kept cutting a long time without dulling or chipping.

 I have a day job, so C&S Tools is not focused on maximizing profits.
 We sell our tools for the standard retail price in Japan plus PayPal fees of 4.1%, without a gaijin or export markup.
-It’s more of an excuse for me to spend time with the Japanese blacksmiths and other honest craftsmen I respect.
+More than a career, it’s an excuse for me to spend time with the Japanese blacksmiths and other honest craftsmen I respect.